Tokyo fine-patterned dyeing Tokyo some komon

 - 7. Washing in water

 The steamed cloth is put in a water tank to soften the starch and carefully wash out excess dye and starch.
-In the old days, as fabrics were washed in a river, dying workshops would often congregate along a river with a good flow of water suitable for washing textiles, such as the Kanda River.
+Historically, fabrics were washed in rivers so dyeing workshops would congregate along a river with a good flow of water suitable for washing textiles, such as the Kanda River.

 - 8. Drying and finishing

 The piece is dried in the sun and the width of the textile stretched by steam ironing.
 Then the textile is inspected for the evenness of fabric and any mismatches in the pattern are corrected with a brush and dye.
 After these finishing touches, the textile is complete.